 \subsection{All optimal algorithms are shifts of one another}

-In this section, we characterize all optimal (deterministic) algorithms for the Alignment problem in the centralized setting.
-We show that each of these algorithms can be obtained from $\W^\star$, by shifting all the agents by the same quantity $\lambda_t$, though we stress that shifts $\lambda_t$ are not necessarily the same for all rounds $t$. \begin{theorem} A deterministic algorithm is optimal in the centralized setting if and only if for every round~$t$, there exists~$\lambda_t$ such that for every~$i \in \{ 1,\ldots,n \}$, $d\theta_i^{(t)} = \rho_\star^{(t)} Y_i^{(t)} + \lambda_t$. \end{theorem} \begin{proof} We have already established that the (deterministic) weighted-average algorithm $\W^\star$ is a Kalman-perfect algorithm.
+In this section, we characterize all optimal (deterministic) algorithms for the alignment problem in the centralized setting.
+We show that each of these algorithms can be obtained from $\W^\star$, by shifting all the agents by the same quantity $\lambda_t$. \begin{theorem} A deterministic algorithm is optimal in the centralized setting if and only if for every round~$t$, there exists~$\lambda_t$ such that for every~$i \in I$, $d\theta_i^{(t)} = \rho_\star^{(t)} Y_i^{(t)} + \lambda_t$. \end{theorem} \begin{proof} We have already established that Algorithm $\W^\star$ is Kalman-perfect.
 Therefore, by Proposition~\ref{thm:flocking_opt}, any other deterministic algorithm is optimal in the centralized setting if and only if it is Kalman-perfect.
 In other words, it is optimal if and only if it produces a sequence of moves such that for every round~$t$, the Kalman-filter estimator operating on the corresponding process yields

 Writing~$\textbf{1}$ to denote the vector whose coefficients are all equal to~$1$, we observe that~$\textbf{1} \in \ker(M_n)$.
 Since $\textnormal{rank}(M_n) = n-1$, $\dim(\ker(M_n)) = 1$, so for every round~$t$,